nlpraveennl/springsecurity-autologout/README.md

 5. apache-tiles-version - 3.0.5
 6. logback.version - 1.2.3

-#### This project is mainly designed to use as a template which has following key features.
+#### These projects are mainly designed to use as a starter template which has following key features.
 1. Spring mvc, Spring security with jdbc authentication and auto logout feature which displays timer when session is about to expire also it facilitates user to keep session alive while after session timeout timer is displayed in header.
 It will avoid losing filled form which will be lost if session expires before form is submitted.
 2. Apaches tiles layout for defining application template and develop application with minimal effort.
 3. Logback for logging.